statOmics/proteomicsShortCourse/docs/pages/Identification.md

 The Pyrococcus furiosus (strain ATCC 43587 / DSM 3638 / JCM 8422 / Vc1) reference proteome.
 The resulting database has 2,051 proteins in total (https://www.uniprot.org/uniprot/?query=taxonomy:186497, taxonomy:"Pyrococcus furiosus (strain ATCC 43587 / DSM 3638 / JCM 8422 / Vc1) [186497]").

-Use the mzid file for the pyrococcus example, which can be found at AANVULLEN???
-When the file is uploaded, push the "Process mzid file" button.
+The data can be found on https://github.com/statOmics/proteomicsShortcourseData Use the mzid file for the pyrococcus example, which can be found at data/identification/pyrococcusMSGF+.mzid When the file is uploaded, push the "Process mzid file" button.
 It will take a while to process the file and you will see that the "Process mzid file" becomes light blue and that an activity indicator appears next to the button.

 ![Figure 6.
 Processing mzid file](./figs/evaluateDecoys2.png)